 - New Jersey

 - New York

-Costa Rica’s tourism minister has made it clear that these states are being chosen based on having similar or lower coronavirus infection rates to what we’re seeing in Costa Rica.
-Based on that I don’t really understand why visitors from some states can only come as of September 15.
+Costa Rica’s tourism minister has made it clear that states were chosen based on having similar or lower coronavirus infection rates to what is being seen in Costa Rica.
+The problem is that coronavirus is getting significantly worse in Costa Rica, so that’s not necessarily saying a whole lot…

-As a further precaution, visitors to Costa Rica will need to show proof of a negative PCR coronavirus test taken within 72 hours of travel to Costa Rica.
-There will be no option to get tested on arrival.
+This is where it gets a bit strange.
+Up until now Costa Rica has required proof of a negative PCR coronavirus test taken within 72 hours of travel to Costa Rica.
+There was no option to get tested on arrival.

 Other requirements to visit Costa Rica

 While the requirement to be tested is being eliminated, there are a couple of other requirements staying in place:

 - All people entering Costa Rica will have to complete a digital epidemiological form, known as a “Health Pass”

 - Visitors will have to purchase travel insurance that covers accommodation in the event of quarantine and medical expenses due to coronavirus; this can be purchased from either an international company or an insurance company in Costa Rica

 Costa Rica has a population of about five million people, and has seen a total of 101K coronavirus cases, and 1,251 coronavirus deaths.
 Both of those totals have significantly more than doubled compared to September 1.